Evahns/VizuoSense/README.md

 # VizuoSense
-This is a repofor the Intelligent Camera for the visually impaired project called VizuoSense.
+This is a repo for the Intelligent Camera for the visually impaired project preferably refered to as VizuoSense©.